Updated: Jul 26

 4. Watch for sleepy cues and overtiredness.
 Your child’s schedule may be off due to so many new distractions and so much fun.
 So, when he acts tired or cranky, it’s time to stop what you’re doing, and head somewhere for a nap or bedtime.

 Tip: Before stopping any activity, it helps to give a time notification, so the transition is a little smoother.
 “In 5 minutes, (set a timer) we are going to pack up our beach toys and go back to the hotel for a nap.”
 Then, a few minutes later, when the timer goes off, remind him it’s been 5 minutes and help your child pack up his toys.
-Remind him that after his nap, you can will go back to the beach or go on another adventure.
+Remind him that after his nap, you can go back to the beach or go on another adventure.

 5. Don’t be surprised if you need to spend extra time helping your child settle down and fall asleep while you’re away.
 It’s only natural that they will be more excited and nervous to go to sleep in a new bed or room.
 It’s ok if you stay longer than usual with your child while they are falling asleep.
 Just be mindful of creating new sleep habits that will need to be stopped once you get home.